oracle/centos2ol/README.md

    but is offered so a user can remove CentOS GPG keys from the truststore.
    A list of all non-Oracle RPMs will be displayed after the reinstall process.

+* `-k` Do not install the UEK kernel and disable UEK repos

+  This option will not install the UEK kernel and will disable all UEK yum repositories.

 * `-V` Verify RPM information before and after the switch

   This option creates four output files in `/var/tmp/`: